Try a Mini Facelift in Los Angeles Today! Your Younger Self is Waiting!

 Preparation for a Lunchtime Facelift

-Your surgeon will give instructions on preparations for getting rid of jowls Los Angeles.
-For ladies, you should avoid wearing jewelry and makeup to your mini facelift appointment.
+Your surgeon will give instructions on preparations for getting rid of jowls.
+For ladies, you should avoid wearing jewelry and makeup to your appointment.

 Important: Disclose all supplements, herbs, and medications you use.
 Your surgeon might instruct you to quit using some over-the-counter drugs such as ibuprofen and aspirin as these are drugs that can result in excessive bleeding.
 If you smoke tobacco, your doctor may instruct you to quit for about four to six weeks before surgery.